uataq/X-STILT/README.md

 ============
 0. [Automatically install and load R packages](https://github.com/uataq/X-STILT/blob/master/run_xstilt.r#L65-L68) required for X-STILT subroutines as stated in [dependencies](https://github.com/uataq/X-STILT/blob/master/r/dependencies.r).

 1. Download [OCO-2 Level 2 Lite files](https://disc.gsfc.nasa.gov/datasets/OCO2_L2_Lite_FP_9r/summary) and modify `oco2.path`; X-STILT will read in averaging kernels and pressure weighting functions from OCO-2 lite files to perform vertical weighting to footprint values for air parcels that releases from different altitudes and then provide the vertically compressed column footprints.
-See changes listed in ++ if using other column sensors.
+See [this section](#specific-for-your-desired-cities-or-space-based-sensors) if you desired to use other column sensors.

 2. Download [1 km ODIAC files in tif format](http://db.cger.nies.go.jp/dataset/ODIAC/DL_odiac2019.html) and modify `tiff.path`.
 ODIAC is the main emission product we adopted to estimate anthropogenic XCO<sub>2</sub> concentrations in ppm.